frontendfreelancerdk/ff-modal/README.md

 ```
 npm install ff-modal --save
 ```
-Also if you will use FFModalService you have to install one more dependency.
+Also if you use FFModalService you have to install one more dependency.
 ```
 npm install ff-overlay --save
 ```

 ## Using

-You have a two ways to use modal in your project:
+You have two ways to use modal in your project:
 - from component
 - from service

 `!IMPORTANT`
-The main difference - if you use with the service there can be only single modal, but if you use with component there can be multiple modals.
-Also service method `close` can't close any modals which you created as component.
+The main difference - if you use with the service there can be only single modal, but if you are using with component there can be multiple modals.
+Also service method `close` can't close any modals which you created as a component.

 ### First step : include FFModalModule in AppModule imports.
 `app.module.ts`